-I am an adult and most days my vision is blurry too, isn’t all of ours?
-We have a hard time pushing past our inadequacies and failures to see the good God wants and wills in our lives.
+I am an adult and most days I have a hard time pushing past my inadequacies and failures to see the good God wants and decrees in my life.
 If we struggle to see it, how much more do they?

 Our children need us to paint a picture of their present worth and their future value, because we are our children’s ARTIST.
 They look to us to help paint their picture, and we should be painting a BEAUTIFUL ONE.